ILLIXR/ILLIXR/README.md

     >
 </a>

-Illinois Extended Reality testbed or ILLIXR (pronounced like elixir) is the first fully open-source Extended Reality (XR) system and testbed.
+Illinois Extended Reality testbed or ILLIXR (pronounced like elixir) is the first fully open-source Extended Reality ( XR) system and testbed.
 The modular, extensible, and [OpenXR][26]-compatible ILLIXR runtime integrates state-of-the-art XR components into a complete XR system.
 The testbed is part of the broader [ILLIXR consortium][37], an industry-supported community effort to democratize XR systems research, development, and benchmarking.

-You can find the complete ILLIXR system [here][38].
+The current ILLIXR release is [v3.3][51].
+Source code is available from our GitHub [repository][38], which also contains instructions for building fully contained Docker images.
+Docker images can also be downloaded from a hub (see [here][52] for instructions.)

-ILLIXR also provides its components in standalone configurations to enable architects and system designers to research each component in isolation.
+ILLIXR provides its components in standalone configurations to enable architects and system designers to research each component in isolation.
 The standalone components are packaged together in the as of the [v3.1.0 release][39] of ILLIXR.